-When I’m sleep deprived, I turn into a growling, snarling ogre that no one wants to be around.
-However, based on Hal Elrod’s teachings in The Miracle Morning, I’ve been learning that it’s possible have an intentionally good morning, which in turn puts you in a better mood throughout the entire day.
+Based on Hal Elrod’s teachings in The Miracle Morning, I’ve learned that it’s possible have an intentionally good morning, which in turn puts you in a better mood throughout the entire day.

 Note: Hal Elrod suggests that you’re probably getting too much sleep, and that it’s possible to function on as little as four hours.
 While I agree that it’s possible to function on that little sleep, I don’t recommend it, especially over an extended period of time.

 Functioning and living your life to its fullest (depression free) are two totally different things.
 While I agreed with most of the other principles in the book, I would highly recommend that you go to bed earlier to make sure that you’re starting your day on the right foot.

 Related reading on Organized Motherhood: 15 Tips to Get More Sleep